Paul lives in Thailand and has been married to a Buddhist for many years. He has observed merit-making inside and outside of temples.

 Making Merit Through Mental Development

 Finally, Buddhists make merit through prayers, chants, and meditation.
-My mother-in-law usually meditates and prays 15–30 minutes each evening before bedtime.
+My mother-in-law usually meditates and prays for 15–30 minutes each evening before bedtime.

 Why is Merit-Making Important?